nawazdevx/barber-shop/README.md

   </p>

   <p>
-    <strong>Note:</strong> I started learning HTML, CSS, and JavaScript in 2023. <br />
+    <strong>Note:</strong> I started building HTML, CSS, and JavaScript projects in 2022. <br />
-    During that time, I focused on learning and didn't upload my projects to GitHub. <br />
+    At that time, I focused on learning first and began uploading to GitHub recently. <br />
-    I am now working on React.js and Next.js projects.
+    Now I'm working with React.js and Next.js, and seeking opportunities as a frontend or web developer.
   </p>
 </div>